CommunicationSeptember 1, 2024 · 8 min read

 Setting Boundaries Via Text: Scripts That Actually Work

 Setting a boundary in person is hard.
-Setting one in a text message — where tone is invisible, context is missing, and the other person has time to craft a response designed to dismantle whatever you wrote — is its own particular challenge.
+Setting one in a text, where tone is invisible and the other person has time to craft a dismantling reply, is its own challenge.

 This is a practical guide to what actually works.